berndporr/fir1/README.md

 ## LMS algorithm

-The least mean square algorithm adjusts the FIR coefficients with the help of an error signal
+The least mean square algorithm adjusts the FIR coefficients w_k with the help of an error signal
 ```
 w_k(n+1) = w_k(n) + learning_rate * buffer_k(n) * error(n)
 ```
-using the function `lms_update(error)` while performing the filtering with filter().
+using the function `lms_update(error)` while performing the filtering with `filter()`.

+Here is a brief description how to use the filter:

+- Set all coefficients to zero.
-Set the learning_rate with the method `setLearningRate(learning_rate)` before starting the filtering.
-The initial coefficients are usually zero.
+- Set the learning_rate with the method `setLearningRate(learning_rate)`.

-The input of the filter is an additional signal which provides information which can be used by the filter to minimise the error.
+- The input of the filter is an additional signal which provides information which can be used by the filter to minimise the error.

-This error signal is calculated by subtracting the output of the filter from a desired signal which is then fed back into the filter with the function lms_update(error).
+- The error signal is calculated by subtracting the output of the filter from a desired signal which is then fed back into the filter with the function lms_update(error).

 See the demo below which removes 50Hz from an ECG.